ZenderB3D/pp_docs/docs/Features/pistonsnaptool.md

 >It also 'restores' a piston to its default set up, so that the B empty is a child of the armature again before it gets snapped.

 >To get your target empties, simply snap one empty into place, like a mount, rotate it so that the empty's Y/-Y axis points in the right direction, like that of another mount, then duplicate and move along local axes.
-You can not use the track to and apply operator for this.
-I recommend that you use the orientation of the first mount to place the second.
+You can use the track to and apply operator for this.

 >**hotkeys:**
 >S - toggle scaling